Aircloak/aircloak/frontend/slate/source/includes/_web_rest_api.md

 If you try to schedule a periodic or streaming task, it will fail.
 Periodic and streaming tasks are automatically scheduled on the cloaks upon creation.

-The alternatives to this API are to directly run one-off tasks using the [dynamic one-off task API](#execute-a-dynamic-one-off-task) or the equivalent API on the [cloaks themselves](#task-execution).
-The benefit this API has over the former two is that you are able to develop and test your task using the online sandbox functionality and that you have full access to the Aircloak provided standard library of helper functions.
+The alternatives to this API are to directly run one-off tasks using the [dynamic one-off task API](#execute-a-dynamic-one-off-task).
+The benefit this API has over the former is that you are able to develop and test your task using the online sandbox functionality and that you have full access to the Aircloak provided standard library of helper functions.

 When using this API, the tasks are executed asynchronously on the cloaks.
 They are not subject